Star Channel (Greece): Star International

-Star International was launched in November of 2005 and airs the "best of" Star Channel programming to Greeks in the Asia Pacific region, Africa and North America.
+Star International was launched in November 2005 and airs the "best of" Star Channel programming to Greeks in the Asia Pacific region, Africa and North America.

 Star International is currently available to viewers in Australia, New Zealand, South Africa and Asia through TV Plus; it operates on a 24-hour schedule.

 In October 2009, Star International officially launched in North America, available exclusively on RCN Cable in the United States but in June 2010, RCN Cable dropped the channel due to the low number of subscriptions.

-On May of 2011, Star International re-launched in the US and was made available via satellite on the Home2US platform.
+In May 2011, Star International re-launched in the US and was made available via satellite on the Home2US platform.
 In late 2012, Home2US ceased operations.
 The channel is currently available in North America through IPTV provider Ellas TV.

-On the 23rd of September of 2014, Star International launched in Canada via Bell Fibe TV.
+On 23 September 2014, Star International launched in Canada via Bell Fibe TV.

-On the 10th of December of 2020, Star International launched on Bell Satellite TV, making the channel available across Canada.
+On 10 December 2020, Star International launched on Bell Satellite TV, making the channel available across Canada.